MicrosoftDocs/Viva/Viva/glint/setup/manager-changing-team-role.md

 ---
-title: Manager access in new role or team
+title: Manager trending in new role or team
 description: Viva Glint uses a "data follows the manager" approach.
 If a manager moves to a different team, recent survey scores go with them until the first survey cycle for their new team is available.
 author: JudyWeiner
 manager: MelissaBarry